-Philandering 1930s sheet music salesman Arthur Parker escapes from his dull life by fantasizing elaborately choreographed musical numbers in which he and the other characters lip-sync to original recording of popular 1930s music.
+Philandering 1930s sheet music salesman Arthur Parker escapes from his dull life by fantasizing elaborately choreographed musical numbers in which he and the other characters lip-sync to original recordings of popular 1930s music.

 Includes examples of the following tropes:

-- Groin Attack: When Arthur's wife Joan receives the evidence confirming her suspicions that Arthur's been cheating on her (as the cops tell her he's suspected of murdering a blind girl - which he's actually innocent of) she demands that the police castrate him.
-More than that, she angrily demands that they "cut his thing off and bury it!"
+- Groin Attack: When Arthur's wife Joan receives the evidence confirming her suspicions that Arthur's been cheating on her from the police (as they tell her he's suspected of murdering a blind girl - which he's actually innocent of), she angrily demands that they "cut his thing off and bury it!"

-- Soundtrack Dissonance: basically the central concept of both the movie and the mini-series.
+- Soundtrack Dissonance: Basically the central concept of both the mini-series and the film version.